Jordan-Demske/P1-jmdemske/README.md

 I believe that this project has earned a grade of _C_ in accordance with the required documentation and functionality.

 ## Third Party Assets
-Character sprites are from "Animal Pack Redux".
+- Character sprites are from "Animal Pack Redux".
 Created in 2018 by kenney.nl, [CC0 1.0 Universal](http://creativecommons.org/publicdomain/zero/1.0/).
 Source:
 https://www.kenney.nl/assets/animal-pack-redux

-Tilemap images are from "Pixel Platformer".
+- Tilemap images are from "Pixel Platformer".
 Created in 2021 by kenney.nl, [CC0 1.0 Universal](http://creativecommons.org/publicdomain/zero/1.0/).
 Source:
 https://www.kenney.nl/assets/pixel-platformer

+- [Roboto]() make sure to finish this